-This form is to be filled in by a project manager (or their delegate) or a team leader - Road and Maintenance Division, on the discovery of an unexpected heritage item during construction or maintenance works.
-Date: (Ind corded by: clude name and sition) Project name: Description of works being undertaken (eg Removal of failed pavement by excavation and pouring concrete slabs in 1m x 1m replacement sections).
-Description of exact location of item (eg Within the road formation on Parramatta Road, east bound lane, at the corner of Johnston Street, Annandale, Sydney).
-Description of iter m found (What type o of ite em is it likely to be?
+and Maintenance anager (or their delegate) or a team leader - Road very of an unexpected heritage item during Date: Re ecorded by: ' clude name and sition) Project name: (eg Removal of failed p rks being undertake avement by excavation al in 1m x 1m replacement Description of exact location of item (eg Within the road formation on Parramatta Road, east bound lane, at the corner of Johnston Street, Annandale, Sydney).
+Description of iter Description of item found (What type of item is it likely to be?
 Tick the relevant boxes).
 A. A relic A 'relic' is evidence of a past human activity relating to the settlement of NSW with local or state heritage significance.
 A relic might include bottles, utensils, plates, cups, household items, tools, implements, and similar items.
 B. A 'work, bui lding or structure' A 'work' can generally be defined as a form infrastructure such as tram tracks, a culvert, road base, a bridge pier, kerbing, and similar items.
-C. An Aborigin al object An 'Aboriginal object' may include stone tools, ston flakes, shell middens, rock art, scarred trees and human bones.
+C. An Aborigin al object An 'Aboriginal object' may include stone tools, stone flakes, shell middens, rock art, scarred trees and human bones.
 D. Bone Bones can either be human or animal remains.
 Remember that you must contact the local police immediately by telephone if you are certain that the bone(s) are human remains.
 E. Other